ambroser53/com3529-code/README.md

 For instance to build the code in the examples directory, you first need to change to that directory in the terminal:

-``cd examples``
+``cd lecture-examples``

-To compile all the examples, issue the Maven command:
+To compile all the examples, issue the following Maven command.

 ``mvn compile``

+Note that the first time you run a Maven command, Maven may need to download and install any relevant dependent libraries from its central repository.
+You will see a lot of blurb appearing in your terminal window.
+Eventually, you should see a "BUILD SUCCESS" message.

 To compile all the tests, issue the Maven command:

 ``mvn test-compile``

-To run all of the tests in an individual class:
+To run all of the tests in an individual class, specify the test class (`TestIsPositive` in this example), as follows:

-``mvn -Dtest=PhilTest test``
+``mvn -Dtest=TestIsPositive test``

-To run a specific test:
+To run a specific test, specify the test class, with the particular method you want to run (`testGreaterThan1`) separated by a hash symbol:

-``mvn -Dtest=PhilTest#abEqual test``
+``mvn -Dtest=TestIsPositive#testGreaterThan1 test``

+All the above examples are real examples taken from the repository, and should work "out of the box" without any problems if you have followed all the instructions as detailed here (and set everything up correctly, if you're using your own machine).

 # Problems or Feedback

 We welcome any feedback or constructive criticism that you may have.

-If you have any problems, please contact the module lecturer, Phil McMinn.
-Please note that we are limited in the help that we can offer on specific system setups.
-If you are experiencing difficulties, please use Codio, where we can give you full support if you run into problems.
+If you are experiencing problems with using the repository, please contact the module lecturer that owns it – [Phil McMinn](https://mcminn.io).
+Please note that the teaching team are limited in the help that we can offer on specific system setups.
+If you are experiencing significant difficulties, please use Codio, where we can give you full support if you run into problems.